stuartellis/git-skills-1/content/home/exercise2.md

 "Git is a stupid content tracker"
 - Linus Torvalds

-Examples:
+Example features for text:

-* Git uses diff to figure out lines added, lines removed, lines changed.
+* Git runs *diff* on demand to figure out lines added, lines removed, lines changed between files.
 * The *git revert* command creates a new commit that changes the same lines as the original, but does the opposite action in each case.

 ----